Videos and UGC Dominate, Smartphones and Apps Get Smarter, while Millennials Open Up New Market Segments

 What’s significant about the improvements to smartphone technology, however, is the fact that it enables marketers to cater to mobile consumers and travelers who are rapidly dominating the market.
 In 2018 alone, 52.2 %of all website traffic worldwide was generated through mobile phones, according to statistia, and this trend is only expected to increase in the coming years, spurring many DMOs to make content that is mobile-friendly.

 For instance, Instagram and Instagram influencers are now common marketing assets for most organizations, while the newly launched IGTV is ushering in a new wave of mobile-based video content for the masses.
-Moreover, there are now endless smartphone photo and video apps that produce high-calibre content, while the structure of many marketing departments is evolving to include mobile-experts for social media, mobile site design and beyond.
+Moreover, there are now endless smartphone photo and video apps that produce high-caliber content, while the structure of many marketing departments is evolving to include mobile-experts for social media, mobile site design and beyond.

 Authentic Content and UGC Expand